TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 You may still need this mode if:
 - You want to run on Synology where there are no ui programs required for interactive
-  - You can read/discuss in [#157](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper/discussions/157) for any help
+  - You can read/discuss in [#157](://github.com/TheLastGimbus/GooglePhotosTakeoutHelper/discussions/157) for any help
-- ~~Interactive unzipping crashes for you (known issue in windoza 😢 #178)~~ - disabled for now
 - Want to use this in other script/automation

 In that case: